 Warringah Council has a positive fiscal outlook with high own source revenue and a strong operating performance.
 Its investments in asset renewal will slow after the next two years, following the resolution of current infrastructure backlogs.
-Warringah is anticipating higher expenditures in the latter half of the period and will therefore see a slight increase in real operating expenditure per capita which means it does not meet the efficiency benchmark of declining real operating expenditure per capita.
-The increase is driven primarily by materials and contracts expenditures and may coincide with the completion of a number of capital works in early phases.
+Warringah is anticipating higher expenditures in the latter half of the period and will therefore see a slight increase in real operating expenditure per capita which means it does not meet the efficiency benchmark of declining real operating expenditures and may coincide with the completion of a number of capital works in early phases.